Dan Ferrell writes about DIY car maintenance and repair. He has certifications in Automation and Control Technology and Technical Writing.

 Submerging a metal thermometer in the electrolyte creates an adverse chemical reaction and may cause your battery to explode.
 You can actually die.

 Also, try to buy a quality hydrometer with a glass tube and floating capsule.
-The dial — swinging arm — and floating disk types stick at times and cause you to misread the actual electrolyte density.
-If possible, read customers' reviews on the particular tool you're interested.
+The dial—swinging arm—and floating disk types stick at times and cause you to misread the actual electrolyte density.
+If possible, read customer reviews on the particular tool you're interested in.